3liz/qjazz/doc/rpc_config.rst

 to the gRPC service are distributed with a fair-queuing dispatching algorithm to the embedded Qgis server processes.

-The purpose of these processes is not to scale but to ensure some fault-tolerance system up to some limit.
+You may increase or decrease the number of processes but another strategy is to scale the number of worker services while keeping the number of sub-processes relatively small.

+Depending of the situation it may be better to choose one or another strategy.

 Life cycle and pressure conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If a processes crash, the worker is then in a *degraded* state that can be monitored.
-When the last process exit the worker will stop with an error code.
+When the number of dead process exceed some limite will stop with an error code.

 There is one condition for a worker to deliberatly exit